SpaghettDev/GD-Roulette/ABOUT.md

 - Challenge List
 - GD List
 - Skip levels you can't beat
-- Auto pause after reaching the goal percentage (can be disabled)
 - Resume playing after leaving the game

 ## How To Play